Most common types of data integration methods

 Which form of data integration should you select?

 You need to have a good understanding of the applications that your organization is using, as well as the reason why you are using them.
 Your needs might be simple and require a simple data migration tool.
-They could also be very complex, and you might have to invest in a complex data integration platform.

 Retrieving data from various sources can always be a challenging task.
 Whichever data integration method you choose, to make it simpler, you need to ensure each application contains high data quality.